Error Messages When Opening Files

 - Drive Letter Does Not Exist

-This page lists various reasons why you may receive an error message in the Sierra Chart Message Log about a file or folder that cannot be opened or accessed, or about the Data folder not being created, and provides solutions.
+This page lists various reasons why you may receive an error message in the Sierra Chart Message Log about a file or folder that cannot be opened or accessed whether this is for reading from or writing to the file.
+Or about the Data folder not being created.
+Solutions are provided.

 The following are the messages you might encounter: